Adopt A Hawaiian Monk Seal

 Your donation lets you symbolically adopt one of several special Hawaiian monk seals.
 You and other caring individuals then become the “parents” of your chosen seal.
 If you know of a specific seal that you want to adopt that isn’t listed below, please let us know HERE and we will do what we can to support your request.

-- “Members-only” or early invitations to special Hawaii Marine Animal Response events.
+- “Members-only” or early invitations to special HMAR events.

-- Some digital photos of your adopted Hawaiian monk seal to use as your computer desktop, phone screen, e-mail signature, hundreds of uses.
+- Links to digital photos of your adopted Hawaiian monk seal to use as your computer desktop, phone screen, e-mail signature, hundreds of uses.

 Born: On Kauai in 2004